Skip to content

 Alishya’s open plan living room and dining room, is a Chantilly Lace and walnut retreat.

-Benjamin Moore Chantilly Lace Office
+Benjamin Moore Chantilly Lace in Your Home Office

 I feel like these first photos really show Chantilly Lace as a clean white with a tiny bit of softness.